 - BIS Registration for Assaying & Hallmarking Centre:

 --------------Blog Contact Form-------------

 In other words, the process of certifying the purity of gold is called hallmarking.

-According to the BIS there are two principle objectives of the hallmarking scheme:
+According to the BIS, there are two principal objectives of the hallmarking scheme:

 - To obligate manufacturers to maintain legal standards of fineness/purity.